-When we say love style, we don’t mean personality types or a description of temperament.
-Rather, a love style is an injury resulting from our early experiences with our parents.
-Often, our love style interacts negatively with the love style of another, resulting in a repetitive cycle of pain that blocks us from experiencing close emotional connections with those we love the most.
+A “love style” is our word for an attachment style.
+This is not a personality type or a description of temperament.
+Rather, a love style reflects the ways we learned to seek connection, protect ourselves from emotional pain, and approach closeness, conflict, and vulnerability in relationships.
+This is learned from the bond we had with our parents—especially from our earliest experiences.
+Attachment is relational programming and there is only one secure style.
+The rest are known as insecure styles and can be traced to the source of problems in adult relationships.
+When our insecure love style interacts negatively with the insecure love style of another, it results in a repetitive cycle of pain that blocks us from experiencing close emotional connections with those we love the most.
 You can find out more about the love styles on our webpage about The Love Styles.

 A great starting point for understanding the way you learned to love is this question: “Did my parents notice when I was distressed and offer me a listening ear and comfort?”
 We have asked this question to thousands of people.
 The disturbing truth is that about 75% of the people we ask can’t recall even one memory of comfort from either parent during times of emotional distress within the first eighteen years of their life.
 Memories of comfort are a strong indicator that your parents taught you to express feelings, seek connection, and expect relief when you are stressed or upset.
 Many of us have never stopped to ask, “What exactly did I learn about love from my parents, and how is that impacting my relationships now?”
 Most parents love their kids but may have not received comfort when they were kids and don’t know how to give it when they become parents.
 Not understanding your love style can be like an invisible handicap, hindering your ability to form deep bonds in your relationships with your spouse and kids.
 With a diagnosis, a cure is possible!
 Take our love-style quiz to go deeper

 It is possible to identify with more than one style.
+Most people grow up with at least two parents.
+The relational strategies that worked with one, may not have worked with the other—so we learned to attach with each parent differently.
 Some people find they have one style at work and another in marriage.
-People with trauma or difficult childhood experiences often relate to every style in some way because they cycled through various approaches as kids to see what worked.
+People with trauma or difficult childhood experiences often relate to every style in some way because they cycled through various approaches as kids to see what worked, or lived in multiple foster homes with different caregivers.
 Sadly, no one can adapt successfully to trauma.
 We suggest you focus on the style that shows up most often in the relationship you most want to change.
 If you are married, that will likely be your spouse.

 Yes, there is one healthy love style: the “Secure Connector.”
 Ideally, as an adult, you know how to connect emotionally bringing your positive love lessons from childhood into your current relationships.
 You have memories of comfort, and give and receive comfort easily in your adult relationships.
 Unfortunately, for many of us, our first lessons in love taught us bad habits or even caused injuries.
 Even if you describe your childhood as normal and know your parents deeply loved you, they still might not have had the skills to form close emotional connections.
-Insufficient nurture, comfort, and emotional connection results in a broken or damaging love style: the Avoider, Pleaser, Vacillator, Controller, or Victim.
-If we didn’t enter adulthood as a Secure Connector we can grow to become a Secure Connector.
-We are here to help you.
+Also, no parent is perfect, so even if you did have an overall secure bond with your parent, you will still have some areas to grow in where certain needs went unmet.
+Insufficient nurture, comfort, and emotional connection results in one of the broken love styles: the Avoider, Pleaser, Vacillator, Controller, or Victim.
+If we didn’t enter adulthood as a Secure Connector, the good news of attachment research shows we can grow to become a one.
+We’re here to help you learn how!

-HWL Group Study: You purchase the Leader kit, which comes with the videos, a leader guide, and a participant guide, one time only.
+HWL Group Study: This is our original study.
+You purchase the Leader kit, which comes with the videos, a leader guide, and a participant guide, one time only.
 You have access to it as long as you have your HWL account.
 The leader guide and the participant guide are digital downloads that you will need to print yourself.
 The format of the session is a 30–40-minute video segment followed by discussion questions.
 This was filmed with a live audience in 2018.

-The Church Small Group Study: You purchase access to the videos for either a 3- or 12-month period of time.
+The Church Small Group Study: This is our updated study.
+This version includes updated, studio-recorded videos of Milan and Kay teaching the material specifically designed for a nine-week group format.
+The videos are available as either a 3-month or 12-month subscription package.
 You would need to renew this if you wanted it for longer.
 The participant and leader guides are physical books that you order and have shipped to you.
-The format of the sessions is a 15–20-minute video segment followed by discussion questions and/or an exercise.
-You might repeat this 2-3 times per meeting.
-This study also comes with a video for leaders that gives the leaders additional information and what to look out for each session.
+The format of the sessions are 15-20 minute video segments followed by discussion questions or an exercise.
+This study also includes a short training video for leaders that precedes each week’s lesson, giving additional information and common reactions to look out for from participants.
 This was filmed in a studio in 2022 and does not have a live audience.

 First, read How We Love; or if you are not a reader, you can watch the Streaming Version of the How We Love Workshop.
 Then complete the How We Love WorkbookThis is a separate book that corresponds with the Expanded Version of the book, How We Love (2017).
 The workbook is designed to guide you on a journey of healing.
 Our advice is to go slow so you don’t get overwhelmed, but keep going—don’t give up!
 All growth is uncomfortable and sometimes painful because we have to learn new skills and try new things.
 Remember, it’s also painful to be stuck in a destructive core pattern in your relationship so we say, “You might as well pick the productive pain and grow!”